 ACTERRA: Action for a Healthy Planet

-Programs: Green@Home, which helps communities take action to reduce global warming by making their homes more energy efficient.
-Green@Home trains volunteers, provides home energy audits and creates awareness of sustainable living practices.
-The Stewardship Program, which provides opportunities for individuals and groups to learn about ecology, have fun, and participate in restoration work.
+Stewardship: Providing hands-on environmental education in urban ecology, water conservation, and habitat restoration.
 The program is currently restoring sites throughout Santa Clara and San Mateo County.
 Plants for the restoration work are grown at our own native plant nursery.
 The Business Environmental Awards recognizes and celebrates Bay Area corporate environmental leaders.
 Any private or public business entity, division or facility located in Alameda, Marin, San Francisco, San Mateo, Santa Clara or Santa Cruz County is eligible to apply.
 Non-profit organizations are eligible if environmental work is not their central mission.
+Energy Program: Help communities take action to reduce global warming by making their homes more energy efficient.
+We trains volunteers, provides home energy audits and creates awareness of sustainable living practices.

 Filter Reviews by Role